 Don’t let bullies get you down.
 Depression is a serious disorder, but it can be treated.
 If you can’t take medications because of your religion, treat yourself with natural herbs, roots, and foods that relieve stress and depression.

 Dating in college for guys is different from what you may think.
 The guy you thought was “it,” was not.
-Guys date to have fun, so many of the relationships men seek are not exclusive, but college is the place most people make adult decisions.
+Guys date to have fun, so many of the relationships men seek are not exclusive.

 If your next date is your first date ever, you may want to seriously consider what kind of relationship you want before you make a commitment to anyone.
 Watch this video to gain insight on the types of guys in college you may encounter.

 What do you want out of a relationship?
 Are you looking for friendship, casual dating, long-term dating with the possibility of marriage?
 It’s up to you to decide the relationship which works for you.
 I know you must be running out of second date ideas by now.